AlexAmarioarei/AlexAmarioarei.github.io/Research/Paper_SR_AM/Paper_SR_AM.md

 Governments and non-governmental organizations and companies worldwide have been increasingly explored how the publication and use of open and linked data can have impacts not only on knowledge, but also on policy, governance, economic growth and societal challenges.
 Environmental research has exhibited an increasing trend in the number of publications in the last two decades, as well as the number of researchers involved in this research area and consequently the impact of the environmental research in the academic community has greatly increased. (*Halevi, 2014*) conducted a comprehensive search in *Scopus* data between *2001-2011* on a list of limited subject categories to identify the highly cited articles, performing an in-depth analysis in the top *5* articles in each area.

 In 2013, the UK department of Business, Innovation and Skills commissioned Elsevier to assess the performance of UK's research with respect to the performance of seven other selected countries (*Elsevier, 2013*), addressing publications trend, global research collaboration, research impact, strength and vulnerable areas and the share of global articles.
 In 2012, on all published articles, UK ranked third after United States and China, consistent with our findings for the keywords identified. (*Kim, 2016*) presented the results of the investigation of the research trends and collaboration status of China, Japan and South Korea regarding marine biodiversity through a bibliometric analysis of scientific articles on Web of Science data for a 20-year period.
-The study focused on identifying the countriesâ research trends and collaboration trend, since it was considered significant for the strategic policy-making, economic and political environment.
+The study focused on identifying the countries’ research trends and collaboration trend, since it was considered significant for the strategic policy-making, economic and political environment.

 The European Commission invests for the 2014-2020 funding period, through the LIFE financial instrument over 34 billion euros in nature conservation and climate change research projects (*LIFE, 2013*), with three priority areas nature and biodiversity, environment and resource efficiency, climate change adaptation, encouraging the participation of countries outside EU, as well.
 When involved in science policies, scientific collaboration and interactions among research institutions and scientists is viewed as an essential characteristic.
 In the last two decades one can see a trend of a remarkable increase in collaboration between countries, between and within institutions, both in the scope of scientific output, as well as policy initiatives (*Melin, 1996*).
 Through funded projects with more institutional participation, the research produced is a result of a collaborative network, where costly experiments and studies can be conducted by the joint effort of the participants and where the entities involved are not only universities, but also research institutes and industry.

 The present study presents the summarized information regarding funded research and research collaboration in the past two and a half decades, focusing on environmental sciences and identifying a set of priority research actions among the conducted research analyzed.
+The analysis is conducted on *Scopus* data, identifying a set of keywords of interest, using the *R* environment for the statistical analysis and the generation of figures and tables.

 Once the set of keywords is identified (the process is described in the next section), the focus of the paper is on the analysis of research and collaboration on biodiversity, climate change at the global level and zoomed inside these areas on the research on *Danube Delta* and *Black Sea* at the national level.